Fede2782/oneCompleter/README.md

 - ✅️ Multi User
 - ✅️ 2024-style bootanimation*¹
 - ✅️ Flagship Edge Lighting effect*²
-- ✅️ AOD-Lockscreen clock transition*²
+- ✅️ AOD-Lockscreen clock transition*³
 - ✅️ Wireless DeX*⁴

 *¹ Currently only A34, A54, A33 and A53 are supported.
 *² Currently only A34 is supported.
+*³ Currently only A34, A54, A33, A53, A35, A55 are supported.
 *⁴ Requires a proper kernel and system support.

-## Configuration
+## Configuration (beta)
 You can configure the first installation by editing the config.sh file inside the module.

 ## ⚠️ Uninstall/Disable and OS updates